ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

 ## Procedure to create the MongoDB virtual server

 You will follow the same steps as mentioned in the section: Procedure to create a Secure Build virtual server (for building the MongoDB image), but use a configuration file that specifies the details that are required for the MongoDB virtual server.
-To run the digital banking application, the digital virtual server requires the MongoDB virtual to be up and running.
+To run the digital banking application, the digital virtual server requires the MongoDB virtual to be up and running already.

 1. Create the configuration file for the MongoDB virtual server.
 This following is an example of the configuration file: